kylesarre/Temp-ChessProject/README.md

 **Goals met**: Realized that the current github configuration was leading to broken prefab and script references in the unity project after pulling, making the project extremely difficult to work on seperately.</br>

 **Date**: 11/18/16</br>
-**Purpose**: Split up the testing documentation amongst the group.
+**Purpose**: Split up the testing documentation amongst the group.</br>
-**Members in Attendance**: Robert Anderson, Hanna Cunningham, Gabriel Davis, Julian Plaisance, Kyle Sarre **Goals met**: Delegated sections of the testing document based on what parts of the system people had worked on.
+**Members in Attendance**: Robert Anderson, Hanna Cunningham, Gabriel Davis, Julian Plaisance, Kyle Sarre</br>
+**Goals met**: Delegated sections of the testing document based on what parts of the system people had worked on. </br>